-The STABLEMATES Trial is a randomized phase III study of sublobar resection (SR) versus stereotactic ablative radiotherapy (SAbR) in high-risk patients with stage I non-small cell lung cancer (NSCLC).
+The JoLT-Ca/STABLEMATES Trial is a randomized phase III study of sublobar resection (SR) versus stereotactic ablative radiotherapy (SAbR) in high-risk patients with stage I non-small cell lung cancer (NSCLC).

 The primary objective of this study is to test the hypothesis that the three-year overall survival in high-risk operable patients with Stage I NSCLC is greater in patients who undergo SAbR as compared to standard sublobar resection (SR).

-- Hiran C. Fernando, M.D., Thoracic/General Surgery, Boston Medical Center
+- Hiran C. Fernando, M.D., Director of Thoracic Surgery, Allegheny General Hospital

-- Robert Timmerman, M.D., FASTRO, Radiation Oncologist, Radiation Oncology, UT Southwestern Medical Center (UTSW)
+- Robert Timmerman, M.D., Radiation Oncologist, Radiation Oncology, UT Southwestern Medical Center (UTSW)